DataDog/dd-sdk-reactnative/docs/advanced_configuration.md

 });
 ```

-This disables interaction, error and resource automated tracking if you use the `DatadogProvider`.
+Interaction, error and resource automated tracking is disabled in your tests if you initialize the SDK with the `DatadogProvider` component.

 All SDK methods are mocked by `jest.fn()`, so you can assert that a Datadog SDK method was called: